 We look forward to winter every year as January is the one month per year we get to relax from growing, producing, and planning.
-This January saw two birthday celebrations (Jen's and Anya's) and the launch of our brand new elderberry syrup.
-We had the delightful opportunity to witness the birth of two baby goats in February, only one day before Valentine's Day!
+This winter, we had the delightful opportunity to witness the birth of two baby goats only one day before Valentine’s Day!
 Our herd queen Promise did such a lovely job and we are so proud of her.
 The last few weeks have been filled with yogurt-making, cheesemaking, weighing baby goats, milking Promise, trimming hooves, bottle feeding, and planning for spring.
-We are about to head into our busy season and while we're going to miss our cozy evenings bundled up inside with mugs of cocoa, we are all looking forward to barefoot walks, fresh fruit and veggies, and new baby chicks.
+We are about to head into our busy season and while we’re going to miss our cozy evenings bundled up inside with mugs of cocoa, we are all looking forward to barefoot walks, fresh fruit and veggies, and new baby chicks.

 We’ve had quite a few changes since our autumn update – farming in Michigan certainly isn’t for the faint of heart and we’ve had our fair share of adapting and letting go.
 March finds us in a better place in terms of long-term, achievable goals and we are incredibly excited to start this next adventure in our farming journey.

 We have a variety of new veggies we’re trialing this year, including leeks, luffa, and okra!
 Follow along on the Dancing Feathers Farm Instagram page or Facebook page for planting updates, seedling progress, and more details about our kitchen garden planting processes.